 }

 The problem is that the query returned more than one result set.
 After leaking these result sets for a few times (random), the connection was dropped.
 There are two bugs here: mine (leaking result sets) and mysql's (shitty error messages).
-The solution is to make sure all result sets are processed before issuing another query:

 while(mysql_more_results(handle))